Baqend/guide/src/topics/speed-kit/analyzer.md

 <img src="../analyzer-measurement.png" alt="Baqend's page speed test setup simulates a real user visit." style="width:60%; display: block; margin-left: auto; margin-right: auto;">

 Once you enter your website's URL, the analyzer starts two different Chrome browsers to load your website: One loads the version *with Speed Kit* and the other loads your website *without Speed Kit*.
 We did not implement the measurements ourselves, though.
 Instead, we use the **open-source** testing framework [**WebPagetest**](https://www.webpagetest.org/).
+You can access the **WebPagetest Waterfalls** by clicking *Show Details* below the video comparison and then clicking one of the links at the bottom of the overview (either *Without Speed Kit* or *With Speed Kit*, depending on the test run you are interested in).

+To make the setup as realistic as possible, we use the following configuration:

+* **Server location** depends on the chosen test client location:
+    * *Europe:*  Hetzner data center in Falkenstein/Vogtland
+    * *US:* AWS data center US East (N. Virginia)
+* **Network link** depends on the chosen client device:
+    * *Desktop:* 20 Mbit/s with 0 ms latency
+    * *Mobile:* 12 Mbit/s with 70 ms latency

 ### How to Generate a Performance Report